Skip to main content

 • USB

-The purpose of this documentation is to help you find drivers for hardware that is not directly supported or requires additional configuration to be used on Solus.
+This documentation is to help you find drivers for hardware that is not directly supported, or requires additional configuration to be used on Solus.

 GPUs

-The situations with GPU drivers on Linux is a little complicated.
-Each driver is actually broken up into multiple pieces:
+GPU drivers on Linux are a little complicated.
+Each driver is actually broken up into multiple pieces.
+For details, expand the section below.
+For AMD and Intel GPUs, you won't need to install anything extra.

 • Direct Rendering Manager (DRM) This is the part of the driver provided by the Linux kernel and provides just enough functionality to allow other drivers to access the hardware and render to a connected display.
 Linux provides support for AMD, Intel, and NVIDIA GPUs in this basic capacity.